This article illustrates seven cases of fetal alcohol syndrome (FAS).

 June 10, 2020

-Researchers partnered with the local Aboriginal health organization and schools to develop and pilot a manualized version of the Alert Program® in the Fitzroy Valley, north Western Australia, a region with documented high rates of FASD and early life trauma.
-Published in 2020
+Researchers partnered with the local Aboriginal health organisation and schools to develop and pilot a manualised version of the Alert Program in the Fitzroy Valley, WA, a region with documented high rates of FASD and early life trauma.

-This study published in 2020 reports on a reduction in reported prenatal alcohol exposure in an Aboriginal community setting during a period of prevention activities and provides initial evidence for a community led strategy that might be applicable to similar communities
+This study found on a reduction in reported PAE in an Aboriginal community setting during a period of prevention activities, and provides initial evidence for a community led strategy that might be applicable to similar communities.

 July 6, 2020